Cost is a major factor in long term care decisions

 How to use the tool to estimate long term care costs

-To give you a basic idea of long term care costs, the 2018 national median (average) monthly costs for home care, adult day programs, assisted living, and nursing homes are shown immediately.
+To give you a basic idea of long term care costs, the 2020 national median (average) monthly costs for in-home care, assisted living, and nursing homes are shown immediately.

 To estimate costs for your older adult’s state: